h3mmy/bloopySphere/k8s/global/sources/git/README.md

 # Git Sources

-This folder contains GitRepository CRDs and any dependent keys required for flux to interact with them.
+This folder contains the common GitRepository definitions and any dependent keys required for flux to interact with them.

 ## Keys

 Folder containing SOPS encrypted keys

-## CRD Sources

-Folder containing repositories for various CRDs that should be available globally